carlosclatg/SpringBoot-mongo-docker/README.md

 # Simple SpringBoot + MongoApp

-This is a simple SpringBoot Rest API, that connects to MongoDB image using docker-compose
+This is a simple SpringBoot Reactive Rest API, that connects to MongoDB image using docker-compose

 ## Installation